babanomania/form-buddy/README.md

   be changed with `VITE_WEBLLM_MODEL_ID` if you want to load a different prebuilt model.
 By default it uses a TinyLlama variant.
 - **Debug Logging** – set `VITE_LOG_MODEL_IO=true` to print ML and LLM inputs and outputs to the console

-## Bug Report Form Fields

-- Full Name
-- Email
-- Feedback Type (Bug, Feature, UI Issue)
-- App Version
-- Steps to Reproduce
-- Expected Behavior
-- Actual Behavior
-- Screenshot Upload (optional)

-When a field looks incomplete, the predictive model flags it and the field explainer offers a short hint.
-Everything happens in the browser with no network calls.

 ## Using FormBuddy